aracreate-group/.github/profile/README.md

 ## What can be found here?

-Research projects and experimental work from araCreate Research Hub (ACRH) — computational biology, medical imaging, ML explainability and low-tech food science.
+Research projects and experimental work from araCreate Research (ACRH).

 | Repository | Purpose |
 | :--- | :--- |